-All of this was going on while the ‘complaints’ officer flirted in French with my friend Reine and completely ignored the rest of us as we registered our initial ‘complaint’.
+All of this was going on while the ‘complaints’ officer flirted in French with my friend from Togo, completely ignoring the rest of us, as we registered our initial ‘complaint’.
 Spending some time describing our case, we then had to wait outside for no reason.
-The eventual decision of a man conflicted by his sexual intrigue in a young girl from Togo and his complete disinterest in the violent crime she had experienced in his precinct was that we should go to the next building and await, what I expected to be, an equally frustrating process.
+The eventual decision of a man conflicted between his sexual intrigue in a young girl and his lack of interest in the violent crime she had experienced in his precinct, was that we should go to the next building and await, what I expected to be, an equally frustrating process.
 I was not wrong.

-Reine was called in first so I took the opportunity to catch up on some much needed sleep, surprised at my own patience for the absolute circus that this country calls a criminal justice system.
+My friend was called in first so I took the opportunity to catch up on some much needed sleep, surprised at my own patience for the absolute circus that this country calls a criminal justice system.
 When I woke up, I was ushered in to a chaotic room where two clerks were writing statements for the same woman on desks piled unstably high with paper documents for lack of a single computer.
 I wrote down my statement myself, describing the value of everything I had lost and what went down in the hour after the incident.
-The woman in charge then made me read it out so that she could totally ignore me, and direct her staff and other victims through her completely useless centre of fighting crime.
+The woman in charge then made me read it out so that she could totally ignore me, as well as direct her staff and other victims around the office.
 She then made me wait outside for an unspecified period of time, for an undisclosed reason and gave no suggestion as to what might happen next.

-My position on the couch allowed me visual access to another, slightly intimate, investigation room where a large older woman was ranting and raving at her electrician for stealing from her.
+My position on the couch allowed me visual access to another, slightly more intimate, investigation room where a large older woman was ranting and raving at her electrician for stealing from her.
 I watched as she told her whole life story via the loose connection that was the tale of a crime; she revealed a plethora of weird and wonderful knick-knacks from her reused shopping bags as illustration of whatever she was harping on about.
-It reminded me of loopy old women in my own country.
 The three detectives in the room demonstrated considered interest as she carried on in this way, but when it came to the accused’s time to speak, old Mother Goose interrupted with loud animated protests over his version of events.
 I never really caught on what exactly the argument was, I think some money was missing and the fuse on her fridge had broken.

 I went to enquire what would happen now.
-After refusing a case report to prevent me making a false insurance claim, Inspector Nonsense said we could go as they didn’t have any more time for us that day only to then appear beside us at the roadside hissing for our attention.
+After refusing my case report to prevent me from making a false insurance claim, Inspector Nonsense said we could go as they didn’t have any more time for us that day; only for her to then appear beside us at the roadside hissing for our attention.
 She would, in fact, accompany us with one of her equally lazy colleagues to the scene of the crime and talk to witnesses, at our expense.

-After a confused retracing of our steps, and an unintelligible phone call with Roger the Rasta who had seen what had happened, we reached the perimeter of Osu cemetery where the mugging had occurred.
-Matching our own individual statements, Roger explained how he had heard some shouting at around 2:00am.
-But this wasn’t convincing enough for our shrewd Justice Team:
+After a confused retracing of our steps, and an unintelligible phone call with The Rasta, who had actually witnessed the whole thing, we reached the perimeter of Osu Cemetery where the mugging had occurred.
+Matching our own individual statements, Rasta explained how he had heard some shouting at around 2:00am.
+But this wasn’t convincing enough for our shrewd justice team:

 “What sort of shouting?”